labaneilers/hashly/README.md

 ```
 usage: hashly [option option=parameter ...] <source> [destination]

+Source refers to the root directory from which root relative paths will be based.
 If source is omitted, the current working directory will be used.
 If destination is omitted, hashed files will be written alongside the source files.
+A list of files can be piped in to hashly from stdin.

 options:
   -h, --help               Print help (this message) and exit.